YuzhuoMa97/SPAGxECCT/README.md

 ```

-### 3. For G×E analyses of using SPAGxEmix<sub>CCT-local</sub> to identify ancestry-specific G×E effects by incorporating local ancestry in analyses of admixed populations, please refer to the **simulation studies/SPAGxEmixCCT-local** folder.
+### 3. For G×E analyses of using SPAGxEmix<sub>CCT-local</sub> to identify ancestry-specific G×E effects by incorporating local ancestry in analyses of admixed populations, please refer to the **simulation_studies/SPAGxEmixCCT_local** folder.

 We simulated a two-way admixed population with sample size n=10000, including ancestry-specific genotypes, local ancestry counts, SNP-derived PCs, and phenotypes.